sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 TLDR: Get control of your security.
 Jump into improving your security posture by seeing which important security controls you fail.
 This gives you immediate feedback on what you need to improve on, instead of going through the process of "dreaming up" ideal architectures, being overwhelmed by hundreds of pages of compliance documents, or worrying about the latest security news. -->

-# Obstacles to security clarity
+# Obstacles to clarity on security
 ![compliance](/assets/images/2021-03-01/paper-stack.jpeg){:class="img-responsive"}
 *NIST 800-53 anyone?*